MSHP Arrest Reports for April 4, 2022 - NewsBreak

 MSHP Arrest Reports for April 4, 2022

 The Missouri State Highway Patrol arrested 25-year-old Jose L. Marcos of Sedalia at 8:42 p.m.
 Sunday in Pettis County.
-He was charged with driving while intoxicated and operating a motor vehicle...ksisradio.com
+He was charged with driving while intoxicated and operating a motor vehicle...kxkx.com

 The Missouri State Highway Patrol arrested 25-year-old Jose L. Marcos of Sedalia at 8:42 p.m.
 Sunday in Pettis County.
-He was charged with driving while intoxicated and operating a motor vehicle...ksisradio.com
+He was charged with driving while intoxicated and operating a motor vehicle...kxkx.com

 Comments / 0